Kristina01111000/Drws_site/README.md

 - Add a section about checking back every so often to see if there are new lessons
 - get confirmation on quiz for the 3rd lesson
 - get confirmation on quiz for the 4th lesson
-- Make quiz for the 5th lesson
+- get confirmation on quiz for the 5th lesson
 - Try making a new homepage for the site
 	- he is going to work on it
 - figure out how to sell his ebook on his site